 However, there’s no need to worry as you will still be eligible to apply for the Graduate Route visa if you can travel to the UK this year.

-The deadline for arriving in the UK was previously set at June 2021 for students who started their studies in Autumn 2020, and September 2021 for students who started in January or February this year.
+The deadline for arriving in the UK was previously set at June 2021 for students who started their studies in Autumn 2020, and September 2021 for students who started in January or February 2021.
 We’re pleased to say these deadlines have been extended!

-Now, all students who began their studies in either Autumn 2020 or Spring 2021 need to arrive in the UK by 27 September 2021 to qualify for the visa.
+Now, all students who began their studies online from their home country need to arrive in the UK by 30 June 2022.

 You will also need to complete at least the final semester of your degree in the UK.

-Under previous UK work visa rules, graduates could remain in the UK for only 4 months, so we were thrilled when proposals to extend this period were announced last year!
+Under previous UK work visa rules, graduates could remain in the UK for only 4 months, so we were thrilled when proposals to extend this period were announced!

 — Linda Cowan,